darkoverlordofdata/adriac/readme.md

     autovala
     emscripten
     nodejs
-    coffeescrpipt
+    coffeescript

 ## ZeroG and the Dark Vala

 ZeroG is a lightweight replacement for Vala runtime GLib.
 This supports a subset of Vala.

-Code is based on portions of the original GLib, but only includes parts required for vala plus some data strutures.
+Code is based on portions of the original GLib, but only includes parts required for vala, plus some data strutures.
 These are ported to static inline code for inclusion as *.h header files.

 GObject is replaced with reference counted compact class.
 This limits the available oop semantics, and Genie is not fully supported.